The Lifehacker’s Guide to Living with Less Plastic (The Ultimate Cheat Sheet to a Plastic-Free Life)

 3. You can inspire others to make the change as well

-One person living with less plastic isn’t going to make a big impact.
-But if that one person can inspire another person, and that person inspires two more people, and those people go on to inspire other people to make the change, then we’ve suddenly started a domino effect that snowballs into something very impactful.
+One person living with less plastic isn’t going to make a global impact.
+But if that one person can inspire another person, and that person inspires two more people, and those people go on to inspire other people to make the change, then we’ve suddenly started a ripple effect that snowballs into something very impactful.

 By choosing to live this lifestyle and openly share it with others, you will inspire people to start being more aware of their own environmental impact and the global issues surrounding plastic consumption.